LiangLouise/pintos_dev_container/README.md

 For details about how to write your own `tasks.json` and `launch.json`, please refer to the docs of VSCode.

+### User-defined Macros

+To use user-defined Macros in [E.5.1 Using GDB](https://thierrysans.me/CSCC69/projects/WWW/pintos_10.html#SEC152), you can open the debug console tab and type the command in the panel with prefix `-exec`.
+For example, to run command `dumplist`, type `-exec dumplist &all_list thread allelem` and press Enter.

 ## Formatting

 The formatting style of Pintos as recommended in the [Coding Standards](https://thierrysans.me/CSCC69/projects/WWW/pintos_8.html#SEC138) is GNU style.
 Thus this dev container uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the source code automatically via. a VSCode extension [Clang-Format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format).